I’m a big fan of water birth for plus-size women. Being denied a pool because of my size is one of the main reasons this website even exists!

-Firstly, my advice would be that if you want a pool, fight for it.
-Nothing will change for us bigger mums unless we stand up for ourselves.
-We should be individually risk assessed for pool use, not pigeonholed and fobbed off.
-I thought labouring in water would be really beneficial for me and I was absolutely right, and I’m so glad I fought for it and got to experience it with my second baby!
+I thought labouring in water would be really beneficial for me and I was absolutely right.
+I’m so glad I fought for it and got to experience it with my second baby!

-- You can write to the Supervisor of Midwives/Head of Midwifery.
-Request a written explanation. (‘It’s our policy’ is not an explanation), and then follow that up with a request for a meeting so you can challenge the response.
+- Request a written explanation. (‘It’s our policy’ is not an explanation), and then follow that up with a request for a meeting so you can challenge the response.

 - If you come up against the ‘hoist’ excuse, ask for more information: